 Source: US EPA Asset Management: A Best Practice Guide.

 Machine learning models need a large amount of historical and geospatial data.
 Water main condition assessment data contains all the necessary components for Machine Learning in water utilities with years of historical data.
 Analyzing this data consistently can uncover trends, gain insight on pipeline health, and offer data-driven assessments.

-Two companies in the water industry, Fracta and Esri have partnered to offer a fast, affordable and accurate Machine Learning model to predict water main Likelihood of Failure (LoF).
+Fracta offers a fast, affordable and accurate Machine Learning model to predict water main Likelihood of Failure (LoF).
 The results are being used by utilities across the United States, and soon Japan, to target leak detection and valve maintenance efforts, focus preventative maintenance crews, validate capital replacement plans, and align master planning efforts.
 With 90% of water assets being location based and most water main pipe data in GIS files, the intersection of GIS and Machine Learning was inevitable for both analysis and visualization.